 Drug cartels also have flooded the U.S. black market with heroin, increasing its availability.
 Today, heroin is the most easily obtainable illegal drug after marijuana.
 Together, these factors have caused the steady rise in opioid overdose and addiction, but why has it spiked in the past few years?

 The answer seems to be, at least in part, because of a synthetic opioid called fentanyl.
-In 2016, synthetic opioids including fentanyl were involved in 50 percent of opioid-related overdoses.
+In 2019, synthetic opioids caused 36,359 overdose deaths, per NIDA.
 Studies have shown that fentanyl is the most common synthetic opioid on the market.
 Fentanyl is a powerful opioid, and most opioid users don’t seek it out.
 However, dealers often mix it into adulterated heroin to give the impression of high power and quality.

 Fentanyl is a synthetic opioid that’s used in both medical and recreational settings.
 As a medication, it’s used for its qualities as a fast-active painkiller and is commonly used in epidurals during labor.
 Because labor can be unpredictable in terms of its timeline, a painkiller that can work within 10 minutes is ideal.
 Fentanyl is unique when compared to other opioids like morphine because it has a high transdermal bioavailability, which means it can be absorbed into the bloodstream through the skin under the right circumstances.